MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/leaderboards-and-stats-2017/player-stats-updating.md

 ms.localizationpriority: medium
 ---

-# Updating player Stats 2017
+# Updating Player Stats 2017

 You update Stats by sending the latest value for the Xbox Live Service using the `StatsManager` APIs which will be discussed below.